sfvicente/RestApiBestPractices/Docs/Caching.md

 ## Leverage 304 Not Modified Responses to Save Bandwidth

+## Avoid caching for sensitive data

-## Avoid Caching for Sensitive or Dynamic Data
+## Avoid caching for dynamic data

 ## Enable Client-Side Caching for Static Resources